 ## ID["EPSG",4267]]

-<- st_transform(d, 4326) d
+d <- st_transform(d, 4326)

-of the RColorBrewer package, and the domain with the possible values that can be mapped (d$vble
+We create a color palette using the colorNumeric() function of leaflet specifying the color palette "YlOrRd" of the RColorBrewer package, and the domain with the possible values that can be mapped (d$vble).

 library(leaflet)

-<- colorNumeric(palette = "YlOrRd", domain = d$vble)
+pal <- colorNumeric(palette = "YlOrRd", domain = d$vble)

-pal <- leaflet(d) %>% addTiles() %>%
+l <- leaflet(d) %>% addTiles() %>%

-l addPolygons(color = "white", fillColor = ~ pal(vble), fillOpacity = 0.8) %>%
+addPolygons(color = "white", fillColor = ~ pal(vble), fillOpacity = 0.8) %>%

 addLegend(pal = pal, values = ~vble, opacity = 0.8)